-240. Wheeled recreational devices and toys not to be used on certain roads
+240-Wheeled recreational devices and toys not to be used on certain roads

-(1) A person must not travel in or on a wheeled recreational device or wheeled toy on a road with a dividing line or median strip, or on a one-way road with more than 1 marked lane.
+- (1) A person must not travel in or on a wheeled recreational device or wheeled toy on- - (a) a road with a dividing line or median strip; or - (b) a road on which the speed limit is greater than 50 kilometres per hour; or - (c) a one-way road with more than 1 marked lane.

-Note Dividing line, marked lane, median strip and one-way road are defined in the dictionary.
+Dividing line, marked lane, median strip and one-way road are defined in the dictionary.